 (a) While designing a product that will utilize sheet metal:

-(b) If narrow projections are present in the design as defined by width of less than three material thicknesses
+(b) If narrow projections are present in the design as defined by a width of less than three material thicknesses

-(c) Or if narrow cutouts are present in the design as defined by width of less than three material thicknesses
+(c) Or if narrow cutouts are present in the design as defined by a width of less than three material thicknesses